yogeshsingh-11/Statistical-Arbitrage-using-Pair-Trading/README.md

 ## Overview
 This project implements a pair trading strategy using historical price data.
 The strategy identifies pairs of assets that are cointegrated and mean-reverting, allowing for profitable trading opportunities based on spread movements.
 The project includes backtesting and analysis of the strategy's performance.

-## Directory Structure
-PairTradingArbitrage/ │ ├── src/ │ ├── pair_trading.py # Pair trading strategy logic │ ├── cointegration.py # Cointegration testing functions │ └── data_loader.py # Data loading and preprocessing functions │ ├── data/ │ └── asset_data.csv # Asset price data │ ├── notebooks/ │ └── strategy_backtest.ipynb # Jupyter notebook for backtesting and analysis │ ├── tests/ │ ├── test_pair_trading.py # Unit tests for pair trading │ └── test_cointegration.py # Unit tests for cointegration │ ├── requirements.txt # Required Python libraries ├── README.md # Project overview and setup instructions
+MonteCarloOptionPricing/
+│
+├── src/
+│   ├── monte_carlo.py              # Contains the Monte Carlo simulation logic
+│   ├── option_pricing.py           # Contains the option pricing formulas and Greeks
+│   └── simulation.py               # Contains the logic for running the simulation and collecting results │
+├── notebooks/
+│   └── monte_carlo_analysis.ipynb  # Jupyter notebook for Monte Carlo analysis and plotting results
+│
+├── tests/
+│   ├── test_monte_carlo.py         # Unit tests for Monte Carlo simulation
+│   └── test_option_pricing.py      # Unit tests for option pricing and Greeks
+│
+├── requirements.txt               # Required Python libraries (e.g., numpy, pandas, matplotlib)
+├── README.md                      # Project overview and setup instructions
+└── LICENSE                        # Project license